jeffpar/pcjs.v1/disks/pcx86/dos/README.md

 ---
 layout: page
-title: PC-DOS and MS-DOS Disks
+title: PC DOS and MS-DOS Disks
 permalink: /disks/pcx86/dos/
 ---

-PC-DOS and MS-DOS
+PC DOS and MS-DOS
 -----------------

-Information is available for assorted versions of PC-DOS and MS-DOS from the following vendors.
+Information is available for assorted versions of PC DOS and MS-DOS from the following vendors.

 * [COMPAQ](compaq/)
 * [IBM](ibm/)